sq9nje/subliminal_cw/README.md

 * six
 * pygame

-You can install these simply by issueing
+You can install these simply by typing
 ```
-pip3 iinstall -r requirements.txt
+pip3 install -r requirements.txt
 ```
 in the directory you saved this project to.